 Dr. David Allsopp

-Dr. David Allsopp is a professor in the Department of Teaching and Learning's Exceptional Student Education program.
+Dr. David Allsopp is a professor in the Department of Curriculum, Instruction, and Learning's Exceptional Student Education program.

 Dr. Allsopp teaches at both the undergraduate and doctoral levels and his scholarship revolves around effective instructional practices, with an emphasis on mathematics, for students with high incidence disabilities (e.g., Specific Learning Disabilities, ADHD, Social-emotional/Behavior Disorders) and other struggling learners who have not been identified with disabilities.
 He also engages in Teacher Education research related to how teacher educators can most effectively prepare teachers to address the needs of students with disabilities and other struggling learners.